elmtree-askmo/cloudcannon-app/content/learn/biology/how-do-phylogenetic-trees-help-in-understanding-evolutionary-relationships.md

 url: /learn/biology/questions/how-do-phylogenetic-trees-help-in-understanding-evolutionary-relationships
 score: -1.0
 related_article1:
-    id: 167726
+    id: 167737
-    title: What role does genetic variation play in the evolution of populations?
+    title: >-
+        Describe the three-domain system and its significance in classifying life forms.
     subject: Biology
-    url: /learn/biology/questions/what-role-does-genetic-variation-play-in-the-evolution-of-populations
+    url: /learn/biology/questions/describe-the-threedomain-system-and-its-significance-in-classifying-life-forms
 related_article2:
-    id: 167731
+    id: 167740
-    title: What is the purpose of phylogenetic trees in linking classification and phylogeny?
+    title: >-
+        How have technological advances impacted the revision of phylogenetic trees?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-purpose-of-phylogenetic-trees-in-linking-classification-and-phylogeny
+    url: /learn/biology/questions/how-have-technological-advances-impacted-the-revision-of-phylogenetic-trees
 related_article3:
-    id: 167735
+    id: 167730
-    title: Differentiate between homologous and analogous structures with examples.
+    title: >-
+        Explain the significance of binomial nomenclature in taxonomy.
     subject: Biology
-    url: /learn/biology/questions/differentiate-between-homologous-and-analogous-structures-with-examples
+    url: /learn/biology/questions/explain-the-significance-of-binomial-nomenclature-in-taxonomy
 related_article4:
     id: 167724
+    title: >-
-    title: What is the concept of 'descent with modification' and how does it relate to evolutionary theory?
+        What is the concept of 'descent with modification' and how does it relate to evolutionary theory?
     subject: Biology
     url: /learn/biology/questions/what-is-the-concept-of-descent-with-modification-and-how-does-it-relate-to-evolutionary-theory
 related_article5:
-    id: 167732
+    id: 167731
-    title: How are shared characters used in the construction and interpretation of phylogenetic trees?
+    title: >-
+        What is the purpose of phylogenetic trees in linking classification and phylogeny?
     subject: Biology
-    url: /learn/biology/questions/how-are-shared-characters-used-in-the-construction-and-interpretation-of-phylogenetic-trees
+    url: /learn/biology/questions/what-is-the-purpose-of-phylogenetic-trees-in-linking-classification-and-phylogeny
 ---

 &nbsp;